hendrik-weiler/Portal-CMS/README.markdown

 Writing CSS:
 ---------------------
 Portal CMS comes with a light sass,less,stylus-like scripting system.
+*Notice:* The script will be parsed line for line so you cant comment after a variable definition.
+Everything in the code below is valid.

 #### Syntax:
 <pre>
 /*&gt;
 ; above is the opening tag
 ; this is a comment

+; making a variable with permanent root folder in it
+; will represent similiar to this http://localhost/portalcms/public
+$root = "DOCROOT"

+; using pie
+$pie = "behavior:url(PIEPATH)"

 $im_a_variable = "i contain any possible value" im_also_a_variable = 'i contain another value'